TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 <a id= event_order> </a>
 ### Event Processing Order

-Currently, the ordering of events across partitions is NOT supported.
+Currently, the ordering of events across partitions is not supported.
 Event processing occurs independently in each partition.
-Hence, your application must ensure that all the events, that are associated with a key, are always delivered on the same partition (shard on the key).</br>If your incoming stream is not partitioned on the key column(s), the application should first repartition the dataframe on the key column(s).
-You can ignore this requirement, if your incoming streams are continuously appending (For example, time series) or when replacing data where ordering is irrelevant.
+Hence, you must ensure that in your application all the events, that are associated with a key, are always delivered on the same partition (shard on the key).

+If your incoming stream is not partitioned on the key column, the application should first repartition the dataframe on the key column.
+You can ignore this requirement, if your incoming streams are continuously appending.
+For example, time series or when replacing data where ordering is irrelevant.

+<a id= abovementioned> </a>
+The writes occur by grouping the events in the following manner (for performance optimization of the columnar store) and is only applicable when your DataFrame has an **_eventType** column:

+*	Processes all delete events (deletes relevant records from target table)
+*	Processes all insert events (inserts relevant records into the target table
+*	Processes all update events (applies PutInto operation)

+If the **_eventType** column is not provided as part of source dataframe, then the events are processed in the following manner:
+*	If key columns/primary keys are defined for the target table, then all the events are treated as update events and **put into** operation is performed for all events.
+*	If key columns/primary keys are not defined for the target table, then all the events are treated as insert events and insert operation is applied for all events.

 <a id= conflationpro> </a>
 If `conflation` property is set to `true`, **Snappy Sink** will first conflate the incoming batch independently by each partition.
+The conflation of events is performed in the following steps:
+*	Group all the events in the given partition by key.
+*	Convert inserts into **put into** operations if the event type of the last event for a key is of insert type and there are more than one events for the same key.
+*	Keep the last event for each key and drop remaining events.

-This results in a batch, where there is at most a single entry per key. </br>Then, the writes occur by grouping the events in the following manner (for performance optimization of the columnar store) and is only applicable when your DataFrame has an `_eventType` column:
+This results in a batch, where there is at most a single entry per key.

-*	**Processes all delete events** (deletes relevant records from target table).
-*	**Processes all insert events** (inserts relevant records into the target table).
-*	**Processes all update events **(applies **PutInto** operation).

-This above grouping semantics is followed even when the `conflation` property is set to `false`.
-When `_eventType` column is not available, all records are merged into the target table using **PutInto** semantics.

 By default the `conflation` property is set to `false`.
-Therefore, the current ordering semantics only ensures consistency when incoming events in a batch are for unique key column(s).
+Therefore, the event processing semantics only ensures consistency when incoming events in a batch are for the unique key column(s).

-**For example:**</br>If an incoming batch contains an **Insert(key1)** event followed by a** Delete(key1)** event, the record for **key1** is shown in the target table after the batch is processed.
-This is because all the Delete events are processed before Insert events as per the event processing order explained [above](#conflationpro).</br>In such cases, you should enable the Conflation by setting the `conflation` property to `true`.
-Now, if a batch contains **Insert(key1)** event followed by a **Delete(key1)** event, then ** Snappy Sink** conflates these two events into a single event by selecting the last event which is **Delete(key1)** and only that event is processed for **key1**.</br>Processing **Delete(key1)** event without processing **Insert(key1)** event do not result in a failure, as Delete events are ignored, if corresponding records do not exist in the target table.
+**For example:**</br>If an incoming batch contains an **Insert(key1)** event followed by a **Delete(key1)** event, the record for **key1** is shown in the target table after the batch is processed.
+This is because all the Delete events are processed before Insert events as per the event processing order explained [here](#abovementioned).
+In such cases, you should enable the Conflation by setting the **conflation** property to true.
+Now, if a batch contains **Insert(key1)** event followed by a Dele**te(key1)** event, then SnappyData Sink conflates these two events into a single event by selecting the last event which is **Delete(key1)** and only that event is processed for **key1**.
+Processing **Delete(key1)** event without processing **Insert(key1)** event does not result in a failure, as Delete events are ignored if corresponding records do not exist in the target table.

 !!!Note
 	Applications can override the default **Snappy Sink** semantics by explicitly implementing the [**sinkCallback**](#snappycallback).